sandstorm/neos-kickstart/README.md

 As the script can be used to change the git remote and remove files development becomes hard ;) Run `./kickstart.sh --dev` to not remove certain files e.g. `./kickstart.sh`.
-Run `./kickstart.sh --restore-git` after testing changes you made to `./kickstart.sh` Run `make logs` and `make log-flow-exceptions` to see what's going on in the containers
+Run `./kickstart.sh --restore-git` after testing changes you made to `./kickstart.sh` Run `dev log` and `dev log-flow-exceptions` to see what's going on in the containers

 ## Staging